Why compliance matters to me

 The University has strict obligations to keep its students and employees safe.
 Never do anything that seems unsafe, and never let anyone else do something that seems unsafe.
 Some practical things you can do to improve everyone’s safety are:

 - If your class has laboratory components, make sure you know who your lab’s Safety Coordinator is.
 Follow all safety procedures and ensure students do the same.
 Familiarize yourself with general laboratory safety standards.
-If you see something unsafe and can’t find your Safety Coordinator, contact Occupational Safety and Environmental Health (OSEH).
+If you see something unsafe and can’t find your Safety Coordinator, contact Environment, Health & Safety (EHS).

 - If you are injured while working, or witness an incident where someone else is injured, you must report it in line with your Department’s normal procedures or to Work Connections.